Claudette Colvin, civil rights champion arrested for not giving up bus seat in Alabama, dies at 86

 "It is with profound sadness that the Claudette Colvin Foundation and family announce the passing of Claudette Colvin, a beloved mother, grandmother, and civil rights pioneer," a statement from the family and foundation reads.
 "She leaves behind a legacy of courage that helped change the course of American history."

-In the statement, the family and foundation said that Colvin was "more than a historical figure."
+In the statement, the family and foundation said Colvin was "more than a historical figure."

 "She was the heart of our family, wise, resilient, and grounded in faith," the statement reads.
 "We will remember her laughter, her sharp wit, and her unwavering belief in justice and human dignity."